Date of birth: August 20, 1960

 - 2006: Rentschler Prize (Zurich, Switzerland), for "the enduring fight for the abolition of animal experiments"

 - 1990: Erlenmeyer Prize (Basle, Switzerland), for "the courageous and selfless exposure of abuses in animal experimentation"

-- Wrote the script and performed the demonstrations in the teaching films Embryo Transfer in the Mouse and Embryotransfer bei der Maus (in German) (© 1988, 22 min., NTSC and PAL video, produced by Studio Roche in Basle, Switzerland).
+- Wrote the script and performed the demonstrations in the teaching films Embryo Transfer in the Mouse and, in German, Embryotransfer bei der Maus (© 1988, 22 min., produced by Studio Roche in Basle, Switzerland).

 - Founded the Yale Medical School Film Society in 1983 and directed it from 1983 -1987 (New Haven, Connecticut, U.S.A.).